 It's that time of year again when Canadian motorcyclists are itching to hit the open road.
-Whether you're an experienced rider or just starting out, make sure you're ready to roll this summer—safely and smartly.
+Whether you're an experienced rider or just starting out, make sure you're ready to roll this riding season—safely and smartly.

 A Motorcycle Rider's Top Tips to Get (or Keep) the Motorcycle Mojo

 Buy a bike that fits your skills